-Cloud Management Needs Accumulate for the Digital Workplace
+Cloud Content Management Needs Accumulate for the Digital Workplace

 This is also likely to evolve in the coming months and year with the pending roll out of 5G, the mobile aspect of the CCM platform will be crucial, and not just a nice to have extension feature that it is today.
 The majority of the content will be created and consumed at the Edge, and the CCM will need to properly interface with this new IT design paradigm.

 And the future?
-Lam argues that the consumption of content today is mainly through a 2D interface (TV screen, laptop screen, mobile screen).
-Combined with the edge IoT effect, he believes there will be great opportunities for content to move to a more 3D form of communication mainly through incorporation of more augmented reality (AR) at the edge and to some extent a more targeted set of virtual reality (VR) use cases.
+Lam argues that the consumption of content today is mainly through a 2-D interface (TV screen, laptop screen, mobile screen).
+Combined with the edge IoT effect, he believes there will be great opportunities for content to move to a more 3-D form of communication mainly through incorporation of more augmented reality (AR) at the edge and to some extent a more targeted set of virtual reality (VR) use cases.
 CCM platform will need to properly support these new technologies.

+Related Article: The Cloud and Content Management: A Snapshot and a Look Ahead

-CCM Evolution
+CCM Systems Evolve

 What we are seeing in the marketplace is an increase in the number of data silos in enterprises because of the advent and popularity of cloud-native productivity apps from different vendors, Venkat Ramasamy, COO of Austin-based FileCloud, said.

 A cloud content management system should be able to integrate with many such apps to become a system of record for enterprise content,” he said.
-“Not only that, in many enterprises a significant amount of content stays (Outside the preview of CCM) in user PCs, emails, file servers and on-premises storage systems.
+“Not only that, in many enterprises a significant amount of content stays (outside the preview of CCM) in user PCs, emails, file servers and on-premises storage systems.

 Hybrid cloud approach of bringing these on-premises content to cloud content management systems (Egnyte and FileCloud are offering this currently) will help to bridge the gap and maximize the user productivity.